Iodine brings the Java Language over to new platforms.

 “Island” is the newest Elements platform, introduced with Elements 9.

-Since we started Elements with just a single language (Oxygene) and a single platform (.NET) back in 2004, users have begged us to add support for creating CPU-native Windows executables, as well.
-Island offers that, and adds native Linux and Android NDK support to the mix, as well.
+Since we started Elements with just a single language (Oxygene) and a single platform (.NET) back in 2004, users have begged us to add support for creating CPU-native Windows executables as well.
+Island offers that, and adds native Linux, Android NDK support to the mix, as well as WebAssembly.

 glibc on Linux, and you can link to any existing libraries by importing their C headers.